cloudquery/cloudquery/docs/index.md

 ### Shared Configuration files

 CloudQuery can use credentials from your `credentials` and `config` files in the `.aws` directory in your home folder.
-The contents of these files are practically interchangable, but CloudQuery will prioritize credentials in the `credentials` file.
+The contents of these files are practically interchangeable, but CloudQuery will prioritize credentials in the `credentials` file.

 For information about obtaining credentials, see the [AWS guide](https://aws.github.io/aws-sdk-go-v2/docs/getting-started/#get-your-aws-access-keys).